 - Religious beliefs or other beliefs of a similar nature

 - Sexual life

 - Commission or alleged commission of any offence

-- Involvement in criminal proceedings for any offence or alleged offence committed by them, including outcomes such as judgement and sentencing.’
-(JISC)
+- Involvement in criminal proceedings for any offence or alleged offence committed by them, including outcomes such as judgement and sentencing.

 It should be noted that there are specific conditions when processing sensitive personal data.

 There are legal and ethical obligations when you conduct research with human participants.
-For more information please visit City’s webpage on How to apply for ethical approval.
+Find out more about how to apply for ethical approval.

 Personal and sensitive personal data fall within the remit of the Data Protection Act 2018.
 However, anonymised data do not fall within such remit as it is not possible to identify participants.